 Frequently asked questions about volcanoes.

-Please read the advice from the Ministry of Civil Defence and Emergency Management.
+Please read the advice from the National Emergency Management Agency.

 Numerous types of hazards may result from a volcanic eruption they include ash falls, ballistic rock falls, cone-sector collapse, pyroclastic flows and surges, debris flows, lava flows and domes, lahars, volcanic gases, volcanic earthquakes, tsunami and seiches, hydrothermal blasts, and atmospheric effects.
 Many of these phenomena will only affect an area on the volcano or a few kilometres from the volcano.
 However, volcanic ash fall can be deposited hundreds to thousands of kilometres from its source, making it the product most likely to affect the largest area and greatest number of people.
 Volcanic ash can seriously affect aircraft that may fly unintentionally through the ash cloud, often many kilometres from the volcano.